pdpdhp/multielementmesher/README.md

 #chrdwise growth ratio for node distribution over the slat's upper surface!
 set srfgrfu 1.18

-#CAE solver for which the mesh is generated!
+# specify the CAE solver you want the mesh to be generated!
 Exp.
 SU2 or CGNS
 set cae_solver CGNS

+# enable CAE export (YES/NO)
+set cae_export YES

+# saving native format (YES/NO)
+set save_native YES

-#initial growth ratios for node distribitons.
+#initial growth ratios for node distributions!
 #--------------------------------------------
-#region 1 connector 1 growth ratio --> region 1 refers to the region on top of the slat!
+# region 1 con 1 growth ratio --> region 1 refers to the region on top of the slat!
 set r1c1gr 1.09

-#region 2 connector 3 growth ratio --> region 2 refers to the region on top of the wing!
+# region 2 con 3 growth ratio --> region 2 refers to the region on top of the wing!
 set r2c3gr 1.09

-#region 3 connector 1 growth ratio --> region 3 refers to the region on top of the flap!
+# region 3 con 1 growth ratio --> region 3 refers to the region on top of the flap!
 set r3c1gr 1.09
 ```